Ceremony -From A

-You are getting married.
+You are getting married and it’s now time to select your ceremony venue and location.
 How exciting!
 For a bride, you may have dreamt about this day since you were a little girl.
-If you are the groom, if you haven’t your mom has…lol.
+If you are the groom if you haven’t your mom has.
 No matter what kind of wedding you decide to have, religious, traditional, remote or in your backyard, one thing all will have in common is they contain a ceremony.
-Likely no two weddings will have the same ceremony but for the most part, they follow a similar a pattern.
-As a professional wedding photographer based our of Calgary, photographing ceremonies can be wonderful and tricky.
-There are many things to consider.
-This may surprise you.
-Follow along with me and I’ll explain everything.
+Likely no two weddings will have the same ceremony, but for the most part, they follow a similar a pattern.

 Location Location Location

 The first thing you need to do is pick a venue.
 Are you getting married in a church?
-Are you getting married outside.
+Are you getting married outside?
 There are many fabulous wedding ceremony locations in Calgary from Fairmont Palliser Hotel, Knox United Church, St Mary’s Church, and the Rouge Restaurant.
 Or if you fancy a mountain wedding how about The Fairmont Banff Springs Hotel on the Terrace, or in Mount Stephen Hall itself!Buffalo Mountain Lodge Meadows is a gorgeous location also.
-Not forgetting Chateau Lake Louise Terrance or the Victoria Ballroom, or Moraine Lake known also as the valley of the ten peaks and the Emerald Lake Lodge just past Lake Louise.
-Then there’s Golden, B.C. with the Kicking Horse Resort at Eagles Eyes..
+Not forgetting Chateau Lake Louise Terrance or the Victoria Ballroom, or Moraine Lake is known also as The Valley Of The Ten Peaks and the Emerald Lake Lodge just past Lake Louise.
+Then there’s Golden, B.C. with the Kicking Horse Resort at Eagles Eye.
 Stunning location.
 How about The Calgary Meadow Muse in Calgary and and and so many more locations.

 The venue may have huge gorgeous windows

 As you consider where you want to get married, think about how important it is to capture photographs of your ceremony.
-If its in a church, is there fantastic lighting?
+If it’s in a church, is there fantastic lighting?
 Is there no natural light?
 Is it dark?
-The venue may have huge gorgeous windows that offer a ton of natural light and produce gorgeous photos.
+The venue may have substantial gorgeous windows that offer a ton of natural light and produce beautiful photos.
 Or better yet, you choose a beach or the mountains.
 How can you go wrong with this backdrop?
-You can’t but then be prepared for any type of weather and then role with it.
+You can’t but then be prepared for any weather and then roll with it.
 By this, I mean it may rain.
 That is okay.
 With rain, usually comes dynamic clouds or phenomenal clearing skies.
 So choose.
 What’s important to you?
 A beach ceremony, mountain ceremony, golf ceremony, church ceremony, live your dreams.
-It’s your life, people want to see you happy.
+It’s your life; people want to see you happy.
 When you’re happy, they’re happy, everyone’s happy.
-Smiles bring on smiles, you know this so rock the show with smiles.
+Smiles bring on smiles; you know this so rock the show with smiles.

 Maybe you should have hired a wedding planner

 WOW, this one is so overlooked by most brides.
 I say brides are almost always late.
 And grooms arrive way ahead of the time.
-Likely they’ve had enough people telling them they have to be there by this time and the scared out of their wits.
+Likely they’ve had enough people telling them they have to be there by this time and are scared out of their wits.
 Lol.
 It’s the bride who is often late!
-Seriously, I see it all the time, the wedding dress is late going on because of other reasons; usually hair and makeup were not given enough time for their job to be done.
-This pushes everything behind schedule and rushes photography and puts on a lot of stress on the bridal party and most often the bride is trying to stay relaxed but inside she knows it’s not running on time.
+Seriously, I see it all the time; the wedding dress is late going on because of other reasons; usually, hair and makeup were not given enough time for their job to be done.
+This pushes everything behind schedule and rushes photography and puts on a lot of stress on the bridal party and most often the bride is trying to stay relaxed, but inside she knows it’s not running on time.
 Why is this?
-Maybe you should have hired a wedding planner 😃 I know the best wedding planners.
-There are many I can suggest but if you are having a mountain wedding, I cannot say enough incredible things about Mountainscape weddings located in Banff and I strongly suggest that you look into them.
+Maybe you should have hired a wedding planner 😃 I see the best wedding planners.
+There are many I can suggest but if you are having a mountain wedding, I cannot say enough incredible things about Mountainscape weddings located in Banff, and I strongly recommend that you look into them.
 But back to the procession.
 Allow enough time for your photographer to capture photos of your wedding party walking down the aisle, of you, the bride walking down with your Dad or both your parents or close loved one.
 This is an important date.
 Get it in a photograph!!
-And for you the groom, standing up there waiting….then you finally see your bride and she’s gorgeous and the tears flow.
+And for you the groom, standing up there waiting….then you finally see your bride, and she’s gorgeous, and the tears flow.
 I want to get a photo of that.

 The Vows The Ring Exchange The Kiss

-This is actually getting what getting married is.
+This is getting what getting married is.
 Its all about these three things.
-Making sure you have an experience photographer who will know where to be at the right moments is incredibly important.
+Making sure you have an experienced photographer who will know where to be at the right moments is incredibly essential.

-Make sure you can look back at your wedding album, art box or heirloom art work where you can view these magical moments in time a million times rather think I wish we commissioned a photographer who knew what he/she was doing!
+Make sure you’re able to look back at your wedding album, art box or heirloom artwork where you can view these magical moments in time a million times rather think I wish we commissioned a photographer who knew what he/she was doing!

 Nobody has likely told you what to do at this point bar “now walk down the aisle after you get married”.
 Then what.. oh my… I’m leaving this extra info here for the special peeps who book me as this is incredibly important and fun.